*** Not for the faint-hearted. If you’d rather not know the ins and outs of running a business … Please click here to see a cute, very happy dog. ***

 Biggest Psychological Challenges

-This is such a critical aspect of solopreneurship, entrepreneurship, and ANY type of business ownership that can often be overlooked or underestimated.
+This is such a critical aspect of solopreneurship, entrepreneurship, or any other type of business ownership that can often be overlooked or underestimated.

 This journey is TOUGH.
 There are no easy passages.
 No golden tickets.
 Nobody there to give you everything you want.